ljr1981/foggler/README.md

 4. CI/CD Pipeline — because this is a CLI app, you ought to be able to include it in a CI/CD pipeline.
 This might mean that Foggler needs some logging for metrics purposes.

 ## A Little BDD
-BDD is really just TDD "explained well", according to Mr. Dave Farley, who ought to know because he was there when it was invented.
+BDD is really just TDD (Test Driven Development) "explained well", according to Mr. Dave Farley, who ought to know because he was there when it was invented.
 See YouTube and search for [Dave Farley of Continuous Development, LLC](https://www.youtube.com/c/ContinuousDelivery) for more information.

 In Eiffel terms, BDD is really just TDD (AutoTest™ tool and code) coupled with Eiffel Design-by-Contract™ (or DbC for short).
 TDD people will understand DbC as `checking`, except DbC brings the `checking code` internal to the production code as assertions directly applied to classes, routines, and loops.